JulienD/vagrant/README.md

     $ cd my-vagrant
     $ vagrant up

-I you want to change the configuration of your box, edit the Vagrantfile file which collect all the settings of your new virtual machin.
+If you want to change the configuration of your box, edit the Vagrantfile file which collect all the settings of your new virtual machin.

 # Provisionning